sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Cervical-Cancer/README.md

  Please note that <a href="https://drive.google.com/file/d/1YEwgvxrdV7738Vd0XmkBGgA3lWRE-BWx/view?usp=sharing">
  Tiled-Cervical-Cancer-ImageMask-Dataset-X</a> contains two types of images and masks:
  <br>
-1. Tiledly-split to 512x512 image and mask  files.<br>
+1. Tiledly-splitted to 512x512 image and mask files.<br>
 2. Size-reduced to 512x512 image and mask files.<br>

 Namely, this is a mixed set of Tiled and Non-Tiled ImageMask Datasets.<br>